donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 1. Add an [InputTask](http://www.scala-sbt.org/0.13/docs/Input-Tasks.html)
 2. Add a [Command](http://www.scala-sbt.org/0.13/docs/Commands.html)

-`InputTask` and `Command` are quite similar and could both be used for `sbt mkdir`.
+`InputTask` and `Command` are quite similar and could both be used for `sbt mkdir`, no matter what approach we take to parsing user input.
 The prevailing advice is to use `InputTask` as a first choice as `Command` is lower level, allowing you to actually modify the state of the build [^1].
-Whichever you choose to use, from the point of view of parsing command line arguments, the approach will be the same.
-Both `Command` and `InputTask` require a `Parser[T]` to transform the command line input into something useful.

 Here's a simplified definition of `InputTask`[^2] and the signature of one of the constructors for `Command`[^3]: